aave/interface/.github/pull_request_template.md

 Add any notes here that may be helpful for reviewers.

+---

 ## Author Checklist

+Please ensure you, the author, have gone through this checklist to ensure there is an efficient workflow for the reviewers.

 - [ ]  The base branch is set to `main`
 - [ ]  The title is using [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) formatting